 1. Order a "Molecules of Life" kit. https://lab-aids.com/kits-and-modules/details/molecules-of-life-modeling Item # 505 $108.95

 You will need to order two kits in order to have enough oxygen atoms.
 NOTE: The color of oxygen atoms in this kit is blue.
 Unfortunately, In the Jmol images, the oxygen atoms are red, and the nitrogen atoms are blue.

 2. You can order "Molecules of Life "EXPAND -a-KIT" packages which provide enough material for one additional group of 4.

 Item # = #505EL $12.25 per package You will need to order extra bags so you will have enough oxygen atoms.

 3. You can order individual colors of molecules in packages of 100 @ approximately $14.95 per package (given the current price).

-In order to get the molecules with the same color-coding as the Jmol molecules (black = carbon, red = oxygen, blue = nitrogen, white = hydrogen), you will have to call and ask for a special order.
+In order to get these molecules with the same color-coding as the Jmol molecules (black = carbon, red = oxygen, blue = nitrogen, white = hydrogen), you will have to call and ask for a special order.
 These items are not in the catalog so you will have to speak to a customer representative.
-Then when you receive the materials, you will have to "reconfigure" the oxygen (#530 A-BT2) and nitrogen (#530A-RT) atoms according to the instructions in boldface type below.
+(1-800-381-8003) Then, when you receive the materials, you will have to "reconfigure" the red nitrogen atoms(#530A-RT) into red oxygen atoms by snipping off two prongs according to the instructions in boldface type below.

 # 530A-T5 Covalent bonds, 100/pk $14.65 per bag